rkoshal12/rkoshal12/README.md

 ## I'm a current student at the tippe buissnes of college in Iowa university and my major is Buissness Analytics

+## Current skills that I have learned at Tippe of Buissness College at the University of Iowa
+python,excel,R,SQL
 <!--
 **rkoshal12/rkoshal12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.